What will you see and do in Jasper National Park? There are mountains, and marmots, and miles to hike… and not enough time to see it all!

 Up on top of Sulphur Skyline you’ll have a clear 360 degree view over all the surrounding valleys and mountain ranges.

-You’ll definitely want to bring along a camera and snap a few family photos with the mountains falling off in the background.
+You’ll definitely want to bring along a camera and snap a few family photos with the Canadian Rockies falling off in the background.

 Quick details for the Sulphur Skyline Trail

 Follow the signs heading up past the pool building.
 This is a challenging 8 km return hike summiting Sulphur Ridge.
 The path is inclined the whole way.
 It is not stroller friendly.
 You’ll find yourself in the trees for the beginning, but once you hit the switchbacks, each turn will offer you glimpses down the valley and up towards the peek.
 Watch for bighorn sheep, grouse, and squirrels.
 Making it as far as the meadow and boulder near the top is very rewarding if you don’t want to do the last half kilometer climb.

 Tips to make your Sulphur Skyline Hike successful.

 Be prepared for cooler temperatures and strong winds as you approach the top of the mountain.
 Hats might blow off so consider snug head bands, hair elastics, and toques to keep the hair out of your eyes and your ears warm.
 Windbreakers and rain jackets can keep you warmer without adding much weight to your daypack.

 There are a family of bold little squirrels up on the mountain top who are accustomed to people.
 We’ve even had a little fellow sneak into our packs, so guard your food.

 As for wildlife, watch for bighorn sheep on the facing mountain cliffs, marmots in the rocky areas towards the peak, and grouse in the lower woods.
 Remember, this is bear country.
 So, you should always be aware of your surroundings, make noise as you hike, and carry bear spray.